orchardbirds/skorecard-1/docs/guides/getting-started.md

 ### Using bucket mapping

-Once you have boundaries you like, you save save them as a yml and use them later
+Once you have the boundaries you like, you save save them as a yml file and use them later.

 ```python
 # TODO: demo how to load from a file?